wl17443/ring-attractor/docs/meeting_notes.md

 - [x] Analytic kl
 - [x] Compute divergence in sliding window
-- [x] We can compute lenght of vector of different in std, difference in mean, error between the two time points (not gaussian)
+- [x] We can compute length of vector of different in std, difference in mean, error between the two time points (not gaussian)
 - [ ] If bump drift too much terminate

 ### Meeting 5